laurent-lao/guides/setting-mac-terminal.md

 ### Node Version Manager

 Node Version Manager allows you to easily switch between different versions of node.
-You
+You do not have to install it, unless you work with Node.
+It is included here as it requires a small modification to your `~/.zshrc` file.

 * On the [Github page]((https://github.com/nvm-sh/nvm)), after the command `wget -q0- ...`, it says that the script would add it's settings automatically to your `~/.zshrc` file, but you might have to do manually.